Frequently Asked Questions

 What does "verified" mean here?#

-It means the system checked that the framework is recognizable as a real framework for the current subfield, aligned its label to a canonical source-backed name where possible, and refined supporting metadata such as dates or Wikipedia references.
-It does not mean peer review or infallibility.
+It means the framework has passed a basic plausibility and labeling check for the current subfield.
+It does not mean peer review, consensus, or infallibility.
 The Trust & Provenance page explains the limits.

 How does Noosaga reduce low-quality AI output?#

-Quality comes from layered checks, not from trusting one model output.
-We verify framework labels, merge duplicates, filter non-framework items, ground many claims against Wikipedia, expose a Propose edit correction loop, and use Subfield Agora for ongoing review.
+Quality comes from multiple layers, not from trusting one model output.
+Noosaga uses checks, references, correction tools, and ongoing review to make the map easier to inspect and improve.
 We go into more detail on our Trust & Provenance page.

 Is Noosaga authoritative?#